mui/material-ui/docs/pages/blog/mui-x-v6-alpha-zero.md

 ## How is it going to work?

 Before officially releasing v6, we'll go through a few months with pre-releases.
-We’ll follow the current weekly release process and [semver versioning](https://semver.org/); The difference now is that instead of v5, we’ll ship v6 pre-release packages.
+We'll follow the current weekly release process and [semver versioning](https://semver.org/); The difference now is that instead of v5, we'll ship v6 pre-release packages.

 First, in the alpha phase, we’ll introduce all the breaking changes planned for this major.
 We’ll be exploring a bit, so it’s expected that some APIs will be unstable, not in terms of functionality, but we may need to rename or adjust parameters.
 This phase is planned to take about two months.